-- 1. Remove the plastic lid from the top of the vial. - 2.
-Hold the vial upright on a table and align the stylet straight up and down over the center ring in the vial stopper.
-Push the plastic adapter firmly straight down onto the top of the vial until it is firmly and evenly seated.

-Note: To prepare a dose, carefully follow the instructions for Preparing a Dose of Medicine
+1. Remove the plastic lid from the top of the vial.
+2. Hold the vial upright on a table and push the plastic adapter firmly onto the top of the vial until it is firmly and evenly seated.
+Note: To prepare a dose, carefully follow the instructions for Preparing a Dose of Medicine.